 - Fortune 500 company: Representing an international company in connection with a Securities and Exchange Commission of possible revenue recognition issues at its operations across North America.

-- Accounting firm: Representing a non-U.S. accounting firm in connection with a Securities and Exchange Commission and Department of Justice of possible revenue recognition issues relating to a major pharmaceutical company.
+- Accounting firm: Representing a non-U.S. accounting firm in connection with Securities and Exchange Commission and Department of Justice investigations of possible revenue recognition issues relating to a major pharmaceutical company.

 - Accounting firms: Representing several non-U.S. accounting firms in connection with Public Company Accounting Oversight Board inquiries regarding possible independence issues.